Growth of Structural Lengthscale in Kob Andersen Binary Mixtures: Role of medium range order: Results

 and the corresponding coarse-grained static lengthscale, $\xi_{CG}$ is given by,

-In Fig.\ref{fig:8020-correlation}(d), we now plot the $\Gamma_{bare}(r)$, which is the excess correlation between the bare SOP values of the A particles which are calculated at the single particle level, and find that as a function of temperature, it grows moderately, similar to that observed for all particles in Fig.\ref{fig:primary}(c).
-However, when we plot the $\Gamma_{CG}(r)$, which is the excess correlation between the coarse-grained SOP values, we find that $\Gamma_{CG}(r)$ for the A particles at lower temperatures survives till longer distances.
+For each iso configurational run $\Gamma_{CG}(r)$ and the corresponding $\xi_{CG}$ is calculated by using the corresponding $L_{max}$ value.
+In Fig.\ref{fig:8020-correlation}(d), we now plot the $\Gamma_{bare}(r)$, which is the excess correlation between the bare SOP values of the A particles, which are calculated at the single particle level, and find that as a function of temperature, it grows moderately.
+However, when we plot the configuration averaged $\Gamma_{CG}(r)$, which is the excess correlation between the coarse-grained SOP values, we find that $\Gamma_{CG}(r)$ for the A particles at lower temperatures survives till longer distances.
 This clearly shows that the static lengthscale related to the coarse-grained order parameter grows.
 Note that this growth of excess correlation of the coarse-grained SOP at low temperatures can be visually seen in the form of patches of high and low SOP values in Fig.\ref{fig:8020-correlation}(b).
 In Fig.\ref{fig:8020-correlation}(f), we also plot the excess displacement-displacement correlation only for the $A$ particles.
-The plots for the excess correlation for the bare and coarse-grained SOP values and the excess displacement-displacement correlation for the B particles are plotted in Fig.\ref{fig:sop_Btype_8020} in Appendix II.
+The plots for the excess correlation for the bare and coarse-grained SOP values and the excess displacement-displacement correlation for the B particles are plotted in Fig.\ref{fig:sop_Btype_8020} in Appendix IV.

-The static and dynamic lengthscales obtained for the $A$ and $B$ particles are shown in Fig.\ref{fig:8020_compa_lengthscale}.
-The static lengthscales obtained from $\Gamma_{CG}$ are also separately calculated for the A and the B particles by coarse-graining their SOP values till their respective $L_{max}$ values given in Fig.\ref{fig:Str_dyn82}(c).
+The static lengthscales obtained from $\Gamma_{CG}$ for every configuration are also separately calculated for the A and the B particles by coarse-graining their SOP values till their respective $L_{max}$ values obtained for that configuration.
+The average of this static lengthscale with error bars is plotted in Fig.\ref{fig:8020_compa_lengthscale} along with the dynamic lengthscales.
 We find that the dynamic lengthscale of both species grows similarly.
 However, the static lengthscale of only the A particles grows like the dynamical lengthscale, but that of the B particles grows moderately, as shown in Fig.\ref{fig:8020_compa_lengthscale}.
+In Appendix IV in Fig.\ref{fig:xi_vs_Lmax}, plot the $L_{max}$ against the $\xi_{CG}$ of the $A$ particles, and we find that they show a near linear dependence, suggesting that $\xi_{CG}$ grows in tandem with $L_{max}$.